-One thing still bothers a lot of buyers and that is whether the potty seat should be stylish.
-Some potty training seat models are quite bright and colorful.
-They are also often covered in designs of different cartoon characters.
-That makes the training way more exciting for the children.
-However, there are plenty of potty seats with the classic, traditional design.
-They are a way better option if you want the potty seat to blend in your bathroom.
+One thing many buyers consider is whether the potty seat is stylish or not.
+Some potty training seat models are bright and colorful, often covered in designs of different cartoon characters.
+This can potentially make the training more exciting for children.
+However, there are plenty of potty seats with a more classic, traditional design, which are a better option if you want the potty seat to blend in with your bathroom.

 Potty seats and potty chairs should also be simple and convenient to use.
-Not only that, but it is desirable to find the models that are easy to maintain.
-The potty seats as we have mentioned are way more convenient and easy to keep clean.
-Always make sure to buy a model that doesn’t have difficult-to-clean crannies and nooks.
-Potty toilets with seamless designs are always desirable.
+It’s a good idea to find models that are easy to maintain.
+The potty seats as we have mentioned are convenient and easy to keep clean.

 When it comes to potty training systems, the warranty factor often gets a bit tricky.
-The line between what’s not allowed and what is can get blurry sometimes.
-Dozens of companies offer limited warranties that are marked “at their discretion”.
-That basically means that they will decide whether the potty seat can be exchanged.
+Dozens of companies offer limited warranties marked “at their discretion.”
+That means that they decide on a case-by-case basis whether the potty seat can be exchanged.

 Frequently Asked Questions

-Most potty seats are designed to easily fit on most regular toilets nowadays.
-Still, for a better fit, aim for the models with an adjustable dial or a suction.
-But, if the seat still shifts too much, you may want to start considering another option.
+Most potty seats are designed to easily fit most regular toilets.
+Still, for a better fit, aim for models with an adjustable dial or a suction.

 Long story short, as long as they want to.
-Once you introduce them to the potty, they will spend lots of time on it.
+Once you introduce them to the potty, they may spend lots of time on it.
 Sometimes, they may even sit on a potty with the clothes on in front of the tv.
-This is a quite normal process of your toddler getting comfortable with the potty.
+This is quite a normal process as your toddler gets comfortable with the potty.